Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 • patients with a hereditary predisposition, that is, those whose blood relatives were diagnosed with cancer;

-• suffering from nicotine addiction;
+• those suffering from nicotine addiction;

 • patients with immunodeficiency;

-anxiety symptoms should become:
+Alarming symptoms should become:

 • wounds that do not heal for a very long time;